UniSymNet: A Unified Symbolic Network Guided by Transformer: Related Works

 \subsection{\mbox{Genetic Programming for Symbolic Regression}}

-Traditional Symbolic Regression (SR) methods were predominantly based on Genetic algorithm\citep{forrest1993genetic}, in particular, genetic programming(GP)\citep{koza1994genetic}.
+Traditional Symbolic Regression (SR) methods primarily rely on genetic algorithms \citep{forrest1993genetic}, particularly Genetic Programming (GP) \citep{koza1994genetic}.
 GP-based methods iteratively evolve symbolic trees through selection, crossover, and mutation, optimizing their fit to observed data.
-Subsequent advancements, such as the development of Eureqa \citep{dubvcakova2011eureqa}, improved the scalability and efficiency of GP-based SR. However, these methods\citep{la2018learning,virgolin2021improving} still face challenges, including high computational costs, sensitivity to hyperparameters, and difficulties in scaling well to large datasets or high-dimensional problems.
+Subsequent advancements, such as the development of Eureqa \citep{dubvcakova2011eureqa}, improved the scalability and efficiency of GP-based SR. However, these methods\citep{lalearning,virgolin2021improving} still face challenges, including high computational costs, sensitivity to hyperparameters, and difficulties in scaling well to large datasets or high-dimensional problems.